Esri/arcgis-js-api/README.md

 A minified, unbuilt version of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).

 ## Features

-A minified, unbuilt version of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).
-You can install this repo via [npm](http://npmjs.org/) and create your own custom builds with [Webpack](https://webpackjs.org) or the [Dojo Toolkit](http://dojotoolkit.org/).
+You can install these modules via [npm](http://npmjs.org/) and create your own custom builds, for example, with [Webpack](https://webpackjs.org), [RequireJS](https://requirejs.org/) or the [Dojo Toolkit](http://dojotoolkit.org/).

 ## Instructions

-Building an ArcGIS API for JavaScript application requires signing up for an [ArcGIS account](https://developers.arcgis.com).
+Additional instructions are available in the [jsapi-resources repoistory](https://github.com/Esri/jsapi-resources/tree/master/4.x/npm).

 ```
 npm install arcgis-js-api
 ```

-## Requirements

-Please see our guide: [Using npm for Custom Builds](https://developers.arcgis.com/javascript/latest/guide/using-npm/index.html)

 ## TypeScript Typings